Keen & Co was perhaps the largest mustard manufacturer in the world before it was overtaken by Colman’s in the 1860s.

 Keen Robinson was acquired by J & J Colman of Norwich, a rival mustard manufacturer, in 1903.
 Frank Ashton Bellville (1870 – 1937) joined the Colman’s board of directors.

-It appears that Keen’s mustard marketing was withdrawn immediately following the merger, in favour of the Colman’s brand.
+It appears that Keen’s mustard advertising was immediately withdrawn following the merger, in favour of the Colman’s brand.

 Emma Bellville and her son, William John Bellville (1868 – 1937) had thirteen servants between them at their home at Stoughton Grange, Leicester by 1911.